nisemono0/ReLib/README.md

   - This returns entries that contain `term_1` <ins>**AND**</ins> `term_2`.

 Available namespaces: `file_hash` `title` `artist` `parody` `circle` `magazine` `event` `publisher` `tag`. <br>
-  - When using the `file_hash` namespace the rest are ignored
+  - When using the `file_hash` namespace, the rest are ignored.

 Autocompletion is triggered when inside a namespace search. <br>
   - For example when typing `artist:{arti|}` a popup will appear with artist tags containing the word `arti`.